yext/answers-search-ui/README.md

 ## Standard Card

-The data mappings for a standard card has these attributes
+The data mappings for a Standard Card has these attributes

 ```js
 const dataMappings = item => {